TTropschuh/waves/Documentation.md

 - 18 Watts per meter or 60 LEDs
 - ~ 3.5 Amps per meter or 60 LEDs

 As my USB 2.0 port can only provide a max of 0.5 Amps I will need an external power supply.
+Yikes.